w-alves/leads-recommender/README.md

 ### **Prerequisites**

 To use this application you must have [Python](https://www.python.org/downloads/) installed in your OS.
 Also, you must have installed the external packages listed at ```requirements.txt```, if you are running via our executable they will automatically be installed and checked before the start.

+**Portfolio necessary standards**: the portfolio should at least contain a column called 'ID' with the IDs of the companies that are customers of yours and is located at the 'portfolios' folder.

 ### **Usage**